Clare-Pendar Series S820

-A second design has a profiled shell with no screw holes.
+A second design (“Type 2”) has a profiled shell with no screw holes.
 Only one example of this has been seen, tentatively dated to 1976.
-This appears to be the design shown in the diagram within the 1986 catalogue entry, where it is depicted with plate retention clips.
+This appears to be the design shown in the diagram within the 1986 catalogue entry (the photograph depicts a different design), where it is depicted with plate retention clips.

-A third design is similar to the above, but has the plate retention clips in opposite corners.
-This is the design depicted in the 1986 catalogue, and is shown below:
+A third design (“Type 3”) is similar to the above, but has the plate retention clips in opposite corners.
+This is the design depicted in the photograph in the 1986 catalogue, which is shown below: